vallal7/CordovaHybridAppBasic/readme.txt

 4. Navigate into your app and add any platform: cd MyApp cordova platform add ios
-5. Build youir app and run in simulator or device:
+5. Build your app and run in simulator or device:
   $ cordova build ios
   $ cordova emulate ios